Chamsia Sagaf

 Chamsia Sagaf (born 1955) is a Comoros singer who sings in Shingazidja.

 Life

-Sagaf was born in the Comoros and she is known for singing about women and children.
+Sagaf was born in the Comoros to wealthy parents in the town of Mitsamiouli.
+She is known for singing about women and children.
 She first sang in women's associations in the 1970s and has created three albums.
 She has lived in France since 1975.
-She is married and has five children.

 In 2003, she was nominated for the trophy for best singer in East Africa.
+She had toured with the Ivorian singer Monique Séka after a performance together in Paris.
+She is creditted with making a significant contribution to the music of the Comorres.
+She was performing in the Caribbean in 2008.

+Private life

+She is married and has five children, one of whom is the Comoros singer Naima.